Originally Posted December 10, 2019

-> Mike and I normally don’t get gifts for each other.
+Mike and I normally don’t get gifts for each other.
 It’s hard on him because he wants to give us the best Christmas EVER!
 However, I don’t need or want anything.
-If I need something its usually something I can pick up during the year, but most likely won’t.
-Somethings I just slack on getting and Mike picks it up for me for Christmas.
+If I need something it’s usually something I can pick up during the year, but most likely won’t.
+Some things I just slack on getting and Mike picks them up for me for Christmas.
 He knows I won’t spend the money to buy it for myself.

-> Where did the holiday spirit go?
+Where did the holiday spirit go?

-> One thing that does annoy me is that with each passing generation, the season is losing its value as the times are changing.
-I remember as a kid loving to go see light displays, seeing Santa, decorating the house with fall decorations than with Christmas.
+One thing that does annoy me is that with each passing generation, the season is losing its value as the times are changing.
+I remember as a kid loving to go see light displays, going to see Santa, and decorating the house with fall decorations then with Christmas decorations.
 It was my favorite time of the year.
 I had never felt more close to my family.

-> Christmas was almost canceled
+Christmas was almost canceled

 Last year I spent my Christmas crying.
 I spent months and months picking out gifts I thought Mikayla would love.
 Present after present she opened she would just look at it, no reaction, and say next.
 No emotion, no appreciation!
 It killed me.
 I started bawling.
 It still makes me cry while writing this.
 I was going to find a picture from last Christmas and I don’t have any.
 That’s crazy I did not take any photos or videos.

 Now you can tell how upset I was… I didn’t even want proof it happened.
 LOL

 I was determined not to do the holidays this year.
 I was not going to decorate, shop, or go to events.
 My holiday spirit was lost.
 With Mikayla, it had gotten worse over the past couple of years.
 I don’t know if it’s because she has Christmas with so many people.
 She has Christmas with us, with her mother, with her mother’s mom, and with her mom’s fiance’s mother.
 She has 4 Christmas.